 In 1946, the National School Lunch Act created the modern school lunch program.
 About 7.1 million children were participating in the National School Lunch Program by the end of its first year, 1946-47.
 By 1970, the number of children participating in this program had increased to 22 million.
 In fiscal year 2003, schools participating in the National School Lunch Program served lunch to more than 28 million children every school day.
 The School Breakfast Program began as a pilot project in 1966 and became a permanent program in 1975.
 Nationally, participation in the School Breakfast Program has grown slowly but steadily.
 Currently in Crenshaw County, an average of 1,800 student lunches and 650 student breakfasts are served daily through the National School Lunch and School Breakfast Programs.

+For school year 2014-2015, student lunch price is $1.75.
+Student breakfast price is $.75.
+For those students who qualify for reduced price meals, lunch price is $.40 and breakfast price is $.30.
 School meals are provided at reduced or no cost to those students who qualify for benefits based on eligibility criteria established by the United States Department of Agriculture.
 Applications for free and reduced price meals are distributed at the beginning of each school year and whenever new students enroll.
-However, an application may be completed any time during the school year.
+Applications are also available on this site for download and printing.
+In addition to the paper application, parents can now complete the meal application online.
+Please see the instructions on this site for that process or go to www.schoollunchapp.com.
+An application may be completed any time during the school year.